MyRandomShit/AR-and-AI/README.md

 - Apple probably needs an extensible operating system to power AR Apple Glasses

 ## Pros
-- AI Assistant would help you in almost any kind of situation
+- AI Assistant would help you in almost any kind of decision-making scenarios
 - A blind person could "see" the surroundings via voice assist
 - the software would assist us in almost every aspect of life...